 Our Mentoring Scheme provides Go tuition to promising young players.

-Another option is to take part in the Shodan Challenge .
+Another option is to take part in the Online Study Group .

 The puzzle certificate can be downloaded from here in Word format.
 This puzzles file contains all 33 puzzle sheets.
 These are in Word format, contained in a zip file.
 If you would like to be sent hard copies of the puzzles or certificate, please contact the Youth Development Officer.